 Residential inpatient programs are a rare choice for marijuana addicts mainly due to the lack of physical withdrawal symptoms.
 Unless the patient is battling other underlying mental illnesses or potential for self-harm, marijuana addictions do not require the 24-hour surveillance of an inpatient facility.

 Currently, there is no reliable research available that encompasses the full extent of cannabis addictions.
 Studies have yet to find any detrimental consequences to the brain and bodily functions from long-term marijuana dependence with high concentrations of THC.
 As such, many cannabis-dependent users may continue to use marijuana, as it is not a detriment to their lifestyle or social relationships.
 The reality is, very few cannabis users go on to become addicts – of those who become dependent, many find it more beneficial to continue their long-term use than to quit.
-Cannabis may provide far better and safer relief from both physical and mental ailments than any other options users may have available, so it makes sense that they would continue.
-Do you have any experience with marijuana addiction, either for yourself or with a family member?
-Leave a comment and tell us about your experience!
+Cannabis may provide relief from both physical and mental ailments than other options users may have available, so it makes sense that they would continue.

 Frequently Asked Questions